Perineal Membrane Dysfunction

 7. Traumatic Perineal Membrane Dysfunction: Resulting from accidents or injuries.

-8. Infectious Perineal Membrane Dysfunction: Due to bacterial or viral infections.
+8. Infectious Perineal Membrane Dysfunction: Due to or infections.

 9. Stress-Induced Perineal Membrane Dysfunction: Caused by physical or emotional stress.